HumairaAZ/collaborative-note-taking-app/README.md

 # collaborative-note-taking-app
-A collaborative note-taking app using React, TypeScript, and NodeJS.
+A collaborative note-taking app using React, TypeScript, and NodeJS.,,,,,,,,,,,,